Food and Feelings With Sophia Roe

 - 1 tbsp ground fresh ginger

 - 1 tbsp olive oil, serrated

 - 1/3 cup water

-- Preheat oven to 375.
+- Preheat the oven to 375.
 Coat grapes lightly in about 1 tsp of oil.
 Add the remaining oil to the oven-safe pan.
 Set the grapes in the pan.
-In a separate bowl, mix together the juice of one lemon, lemon zest, coconut sugar, ginger, and water.
+In a separate bowl, mix the juice of one lemon, lemon zest, coconut sugar, ginger, and water.
 Pour the mixture over the grapes in the pan.
-Roast in the oven for 30 minutes until the grapes are slightly wrinkled or 45 minutes if you want your grapes blistered (sooo good).
+Roast in the oven for 30 minutes until the grapes are slightly wrinkled, or 45 minutes if you want your grapes blistered (sooo good).